paloha/jupyterlab-remote/README.md

 ## What does it do?

-* check if ssh tunnel exists, make it if not
+* checks if ssh tunnel exists, makes it if not
-* copy a config file of jupyter (allowing only password access) onto remote
+* copies a config file of jupyter onto remote (allowing only password access)
-* start a named screen session if not already running
+* starts a named screen session if it is not already running
-* start the jupyter lab instance in the screen session
+* starts a JupyterLab instance in the named screen session
-* open local browser window with jupytera lab running
+* opens a local browser window with the JupyterLab running
-* inform the user about the progress & password in the terminal
+* informs the user about the progress & password in the terminal window

 ## Quickstart